 “There was kind of like a ceiling being developed there,” he says.
 “We had all these talented people working for us who wanted to move ahead, but there just wasn’t room for them, so we decided it was time to maybe take a stab at it and get another location going.”

 The first step was purchasing the building OMC Smokehouse now occupies, on Superior St. in Duluth’s Lincoln Park district.
 Petcoff recalls looking “like a coal miner” every day for about three months while he and the team renovated the space.
 He specifically brings up a chimney in the building, which they were told by a contractor would take three days to break down.
-Not even close: Petcoff, Louie, and Tom did the whole thing in one night.
+Not even close: the Hanson guys and Petcoff did the whole thing in one night.

 “[The restaurant business is] a get-it-done-now mentality,” he says, “and we just wanted to prove we could do it.”